Jonathan Ferguson (pilot): Early life

-Ferguson was born in Lurgan on 30 October 1915 to Edward and Jessie Ferguson, and was first educated at Lurgan High School and College.
+Ferguson was born in Lurgan on 30 October 1915 to Edward and Jessie Robertson Ferguson (née Fyfe) on 30 October 1915, and was first educated at Lurgan High School and College.
 He then studied electrical engineering at technical colleges while working as a demonstrator for electricity boards in Northern Ireland and England.
 He then joined British Thomson-Houston to work on switchgear and, from there, became a technical assistant at the Ministry of Aircraft Production.
 Ferguson joined the Women's Engineering Society (WES) in 1940, joining the Council in 1947 and staying involved until the late 1950s.
 Ferguson represented WES on the Scholarship panel for the Amy Johnson Memorial Scholarship which was set up to support young women to further their flying careers.

 Second World War

 Ferguson had joined the Civil Air Guard and learnt to fly with them.
 In May 1943, he joined the Air Transport Auxiliary and flew warplanes for the RAF as a ferry pilot until October 1945, logging about a thousand flight hours.
 Ferguson reached the rank of Second Officer in the ATA and, after the war, was commissioned as a Pilot Officer in the Women's RAF Volunteer Reserve.